 If your family loves turkey meatballs as much as mine, I’ve got plenty of fun recipes for you to try.
 Be sure to check out my Meatball Soup, Baked Meatballs Casserole, Meatballs With Mashed Cauliflower, Spaghetti Squash With Meatballs or these mouthwatering Cocktail Meatballs.

-• Milk — Milk adds moisture to your meat mixture, and therefore helps to prevent dryness.
+Milk — Milk adds moisture to your meat mixture, and therefore helps to prevent dryness.
+I used almond milk for dairy-free.

-• Seasonings — I generally keep things simple with kosher salt and pepper, but feel free to experiment with other seasonings such as oregano, if desired.
+Seasonings — I generally keep things simple with kosher salt and pepper, but feel free to experiment with other seasonings such as oregano, Italian seasonings, dried rosemary, garlic powder, onion powder, garlic salt, paprika, smoked paprika and more!

 Prepare mixture: